 The worldwide known e-commerce giant AliExpress also decided to experiment with progressive web app technology and the results were quite impressive.

 Combining the best features of the native mobile apps and the website the company launched the PWA and noticed, that the duration of sessions increased by an average of 74%.
 The conversion rates were doubled and conversion on Safari browsers also increased by 82%.
 An inspiring progressive web app example, isn’t it?

-The Washington Post turned the progressive web app into a default mobile experience for their users.
+Add a comment to this line The Washington Post turned the progressive web app into a default mobile experience for their users.